JohnLCaron/rlauxe/docs/ClcaErrors.md

 * CVR is a phantom, MVR has vote for loser
 * CVR has vote for other, MVR not found

-Using eq 1 above, here is a plot of number of noerror samples needed to compendate for one "oth-los" error for several values of upper:
+Using eq 1 above, here is a plot of number of noerror samples needed to compensate for one "oth-los" error for several values of upper:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/betting/errorComp/phantomByUpper.html" rel="phantomByUpper">![phantomByUpper](plots2/betting/errorComp/phantomByUpper.png)</a>